PIVOT 2026 Blog About Us PIVOT 2026 Conference - Learn More Login

 Cash Flow Change Starts with Leadership

 Leadership must make the decision that cash flow matters more than vanity metrics.
-When the leadership team asks different questions in meetings, when they reward different behaviors, the organization notices.
+When the leadership team asks different questions in meetings and rewards different behaviors, the organization notices.
+People pay attention to what leadership pays attention to.

 But leadership alone cannot sustain this change.
-The shift must reach every corner of the organization.
+The shift must reach every corner of the organization, from sales to shipping to customer service.

 Making Cash Flow Everyone's Job